How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Kings look to pull of an away win at the Grizzlies on Sunday at 8:00 PM ET.
+The Grizzlies hope to pick up a road win at the Suns on Sunday at 8:00 PM ET.

 How to Watch